folsomcp/LSDpy/README.md

 ## Change Log

+0.4.6 Reogranized the files to work more conveinetly with SetupTools and the PyPI server, for eventual distribution with pip.
+Renamed the lsdpy.main function to lsdpy.lsd.
+Added a feature to generate a template inlsd.dat file if one does not exist, when LSDpy is ran from the command line.

 0.4.5 Added an \_\_init\_\_.py file, for more convenient importing LSDpy as a package.
 Added the LSD file header as another return value to the lsdpy.main function.